 Topaz history, legend and lore

-- This would explain why in ancient Egypt people linked it with the sun god Ra.
-Yellow topaz has a unique golden brilliance.
-It was a powerful amulet for the Egyptians, who believed it could ward off evil and warn of poison present in food or drink by changing colour.
+- In ancient Egypt people linked topaz with the sun god Ra.
+As yellow topaz has a unique golden brilliance, it was a powerful amulet for the Egyptians, who believed it could ward off evil.
+They even thought topaz could warn of poison present in food or drink by changing colour.